geopm/geopm/service/docs/source/build.rst

 dasbus is required.
-Alternatively, dasbus may be updated with ``pip``, but unless a python-dasbus RPM is installed on the system, the requirement must be removed from the file ``geopm/service/geopm-service.spec.in`` before building the GEOPM service RPMs.
+Alternatively, dasbus may be updated with ``pip``, but unless a python-dasbus RPM is installed on the system, the requirement must be removed from the file ``service/geopm-service.spec.in`` in the GEOPM repo before building the GEOPM service RPMs.

 Building GEOPM Service RPMs
 ---------------------------

-Support for packaging for CentOS 8, RHEL 8, and SLES 15 SP2 is provided by the geopm service build system.
+Support for packaging for CentOS 8, RHEL 8, and SLES 15 SP2 is provided by the GEOPM service build system.

 .. code-block:: bash